louwrentius/eztables/README.md

 ## Automatic network interface detection

 Eztables identifies all network interfaces and associated networks on startup.
 It also generates variables based on the detected interfaces so you don't have to define them yourself.
-Examples are $ethx for the IP-address of the interface and $ethx_net to refer to the network associated to the interface.
+You just witnessed how these generated variables are used.

 ## Using groups for hosts and services